 That age old adage of visiting a popular tourist site early morning is true here.
 Vast numbers of tourists, heat and humidity could spoil your day if you visit too late, plus the Palace closes daily at 3.30pm

 Wat Phra Kaew

 Wat Phra Kaew temple is really the main sight in the Palace grounds.
 It is considered to be the most sacred Buddhist temple in the whole of Thailand.
-The temple has various buildings inside, including the Golden Chedi, a beautiful library and lots of gold and ceramic guardian statues.
+The temple has various buildings inside – over 100 that date back to 1782.
+We loved the Golden Chedi, a beautiful library with lots of gold and ceramic guardian statues.
 You can’t helped but be wowed by the incredible detail and craftsmanship of these buildings, the aroma of incense is everywhere too.

 The Temple of the Emerald Buddha is the star attraction of Wat Phra Kaew.
 It houses the sacred Emerald Buddha, who’s tiny for such a big temple, and only the King is allowed to get close to.
 It’s carved from a single block of Jade and has 3 sets of seasonal clothes which can only be changed by the King or Crown Prince.

 Wat Pho – Temple of the Reclining Buddha